 Who doesn’t love that!?

 2. Schisandra Berry Increases Endurance and Energy

-One literature review found that schisandra has shown effectiveness at increasing endurance, working capacity, accuracy of movement and mental performance.
+One literature review found that Schisandra has shown effectiveness at increasing endurance, working capacity, the accuracy of movement, and mental performance.

 While the clinical trials are great sources to help back up the traditional use and claims of herbal medicine, the gem of the practice lies in the thousands of years of traditional use.